marks86/scala-game-card-core/README.md

-## Card game core base on Scala Akka actors
+## Card game core based on Scala Akka actors

 This core is intended for the implementation of well-known card games (i.e. blackjack, baccarat, three-card brag) based on a pseudo random number generator.
 <br />